Bergschaf/Siedler_II_remake/README.md

 EN:
 A remake (using unity) of the game Settlers II 10th anniversary, a 3D RTS.
 The development process is currently at the very beginning.
-If you wnat to contribute, DM me (Discord: Bergschaf#0628)
+If you want to contribute, DM me (Discord: Bergschaf#0628)